spiral/docs/docs/en/queue/jobs.md

-# Queue and Jobs — Running Jobs
+# Queue — Running Jobs

 After installing the application server, you can use the built-in queue service to run tasks in your application.
 This service, which is included in both the Web and GRPC bundles, uses an "ephemeral" broker to manage these tasks.
 In other